xiaotonghe/hugo-blog/content/about.md

 Locate in:round_pushpin:**Chicago** (I love the city!!!)

-- I love coding, Python and JavaScript are my favourite languages.
+- I love coding, Python and JavaScript are my favorite languages.
 During school, I was a tutor for Python so feel free to ask me any questions about Python.

 - I'm also passionate about big data, AWS, machine learning(model building, deployment, scaling), web development, fintech.
 Open for positions in Data Analyst, Data Scientist, Developer(frontend & backend).